top of page

 THE ISSUE

-• Decisions about the future of Lake Washington Boulevard between Mount Baker Beach and Seward Park are being made which may result in the north-bound lane being permanently closed to drivers.
+• Decisions about the future of Lake Washington Boulevard between Mount Baker Beach and Seward Park are being made which may result in major changes to its usability by drivers.
 Thousands of drivers depend on this route and for many seniors and those with disabilities, the drive along this road is their only way to enjoy this beautiful park and lakeshore experience.

-• The community outreach effort being relied upon to inform these decisions is flawed and inadequate.
-It may not reach all those impacted, once again leaving too many people in the South End out of the conversation.
+• The community outreach effort being relied upon to inform these decisions continues to be flawed and inadequate.
+It has not reached all those impacted, once again leaving too many people in the South End out of the conversation.

-• We are concerned that the "Visioning Process" for LWB will be inequitable and result in permanent changes that are not in the best interests of the community or reflect what the majority of residents want.
+• We are concerned that the planning process for LWB is not giving enough weight to the vast majority of users of the boulevard and will not be in the best interests of the greater community or reflect what the majority of residents want.

 BACKGROUND